 Summaries of the conditions attached to the permit are set out in Section 3 of this report.

-A summary of the various consent types issued by the Council is included in Appendix I, as are copies of all permits held by the Trust during the period under review.
+A summary of the various consent types issued by the Council is included in Appendix I, as is a copy of the permit held by the Trust during the period under review.